discrete-notes/discrete-notes.github.io/_posts/2022-10-05-testability-ES22.md

 This improves on a
 [result by Elek](https://www.sciencedirect.com/science/article/abs/pii/S0097316522000516?via%3Dihub)
-that requires bounded degree, and it is actually generalized in the paper to graph of bounded asymptotic dimension instead of minor-closed graphs.
+that requires bounded degree, and it is actually generalized in the paper to graphs of bounded asymptotic dimension instead of minor-closed graphs.
-(I hope to blog soon about asymptotic dimension.)
+(I hope to blog about asymptotic dimension soon.)
 Also, if one removes the summability assumption, then the same results holds but with logarithmic size certificates.
+This is interesting to me because it gives some approximate answer to the question of whether minor-closed classes have compact certification.